seannyD/ToneClimateJoLE/README.md

 These are supplementary materials for Everett, Blasi & Roberts (2015): Climate and language: Has the discourse shifted?

 # ANU_numTones_SpecificHumidity_GlottoFams.csv
-The data used in the studies
+The data used in the studies.
+Columns are as follows:
+OID_   		ANU phonological database identifier code iso			Language iso code
+Language	Language name
+Family		Language family (ANU)
+gFam		Language family (Glottolog)
+Autotyp.area	Geographic area
+Region		Geographic region
+Number.of.tones	Number of contrasting tones specH.mean	Specific mean humidity

 # AppendixResponseToHammarstrom.pdf
 A description of the statistical tests carried out.